AuCson/aucson.github.io/_pages/about.md

 *I am actively seeking internship opportunities in 2020 summer*.

+*I am also actively seeking collegues near LA to travel together to Addis Ababa Ethiopia for ICLR :D*

 ## Research Interest

 Generally, my research interest lies in **Natural Language Processing** and **Machine Learning**.
 I have been working on interpretation techniques of neural network predictions and dialogue systems.